|[coagulation factor IX (recombinant), Fc fusion protein], lyophilized powder for solution for intravenous injection.||Rx only|

 The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for ALPROLIX and any potential adverse effects on the breastfed child from ALPROLIX or from the underlying maternal condition.

 8.4 Pediatric Use

-Safety, efficacy, and pharmacokinetics of ALPROLIX have been evaluated in previously treated patients from the adult and adolescent study (12 to <17 years of age) and from the pediatric study (1 to 11 years of age) [see Adverse Reactions (6), Clinical Trials Experience (6.1), Clinical Pharmacology (12.3) and Clinical Studies (14)].
+Safety, efficacy, and pharmacokinetics of ALPROLIX have been evaluated in previously treated patients (PTPs) from the adult and adolescent study (12 to <17 years of age) and from the pediatric study (1 to 11 years of age) [see Adverse Reactions (6), Clinical Trials Experience (6.1), Clinical Pharmacology (12.3) and Clinical Studies (14)].
 Safety of ALPROLIX has been evaluated in previously untreated patients (PUPs) less than 18 years of age (median: 0.6 year; range: 0.08–2 years) in the PUPs study [see Adverse Reactions (6), Clinical Trials Experience (6.1), and Clinical Pharmacology (12.3)].

 No dose adjustment is required for adolescents.
 Children under 12 years of age may have higher Factor IX body weight-adjusted clearance and lower recovery.
 More frequent or higher doses may be needed in children <12 years of age.
 When calculating target peak doses for treatment of bleeding or surgery, use the average in vivo recovery value of 0.6 IU/dL per IU/kg, or individually determined in vivo recovery, for children under 6 years of age [see Clinical Pharmacology (12.3)].